s-macke/FSHistory/README.md

 Could it be, that this is a copy of my project?
 I downloaded the flight simulation, jumped into the Diamond and pressed the button.
 And yes, it really is a copy.
 I know the quirks of my emulation. 😀

-Now my biggest question.
-How did this program pass their C code quality gate? 😉